sungkyujung/ClusTorus/README.md

 This R package provides R functions to perform clustering multivariate angular data of any dimension on general tori.

-A part of the functions and data sets in this package was used to develop an unpublished paper "Clustering on the torus by conformal prediction" by Jung, Park and Kim.
+A part of the functions and data sets in this package was used to develop an research article (Jung, Park and Kim (2021).
+"Clustering on the torus by conformal prediction" *Ann.
+Appl.
+Stat.*, 15(4), 1583-1603.

 ## Installation